 The best guide for knowing what produce to buy organically is The EWG List, published annually.
 When shopping for green smoothies on a budget, use this guide to keep my produce clean, yet still doable.

-The produce on the Clean 15 list can be more safely purchased as non-organic, though it’s great if you can find these organically grown as well.
+The produce on the Clean 15 list can be more safely purchased as non-organic, though feel free to purchase these ingredients organically grown as well.

-These foods either have a shell or skin that protects the fruit underneath, or the farming practices do not genetically modify or use the same chemicals used on the first list.
+The foods on the Fresh 15 list either have a shell or skin that protects the fruit underneath, or the farming practices do not genetically modify or use the same chemicals as the first list.
 If buying all organic is not an option for your budget, use these lists as your guide to the safest, most delicious smoothie ingredients.

 Month of smoothies for under $50?